ItMeansBigMountain/Financial.Market.ML/ML-Pipeline-Notes/Model_Selection.md

 ## Objective

-To choose machine learning models that can automate the technical analysis usually performed by an SRE.
+To identify and select machine learning models that can effectively automate the technical analysis usually performed by an SRE.

 ## Implementation Steps

-- Evaluate different types of models like supervised, unsupervised, and time-series models
+1. **Preliminary Research**: Understand the types of models that have been successfully applied to similar problems.
+2. **Model Shortlisting**: Shortlist models based on the problem requirements and constraints.
+3. **Initial Testing**: Run initial tests to evaluate the performance of shortlisted models.
+4. **Parameter Tuning**: Fine-tune the parameters of the selected models for optimal performance.
+5. **Final Selection**: Pick the model that performs best on the validation set.

 ## Types of Models